Our Team

 Morgan Rossi

-Morgan Rossi specializes in aerial silks and contortion/flexibility training.
-With over 13 years of experience in circus, she’s worked professionally for Atlanta-based performance companies such as Liquid Sky and The Off-Centered Project for events across the southeast.
-Additionally, Morgan has taken part in the production of showcases, artistic recitals, and competitions, even winning the all-around prize at the 2020 Aerial Sport and Circus Competition in Atlanta.
-While attending the University of Georgia, Morgan received her group fitness certification and taught mobility and handstands classes, where she loved to watch her students gain confidence and strength from their training.
-Also while at UGA, Morgan performed and choreographed for the CORE contemporary and aerial dance company.
-After receiving a bachelor of science in dietetics, Morgan moved to Asheville to complete her training to be a registered dietitian.
+Morgan Rossi specializes in aerial silks and hand balancing/flexibility training.
+With over 15 years of experience in circus, she’s worked professionally for events across the southeast.
+Morgan has taken part in a variety of showcases, artistic recitals, and competitions, even winning the all-around prize at the 2020 Aerial Sport and Circus Competition in Atlanta.
+She holds a passion for choreography, emotional expression through movement, and collaborative creativity.
+After receiving her master of science in dietetics from the University of Georgia, Morgan moved to Asheville to complete her training to be a registered dietitian.
 She has always been fascinated by the power of food to influence not only physical ability but also to impact mind and soul.
 Morgan loves living in the mountains and hopes to never leave.
 Outside of aerial and dietetics, her passions include connecting with others, swimming holes, and her black cat Bear.

 Hilary Schroeder

-A mover of many years, Hilary brings a background in modern dance, theater, and dance improvisation to her aerial work.
+A mover of many years, Hilary brings a background in modern and postmodern dance, theater, and dance improvisation to her aerial work.
 She began her aerial training in 2012 at Canopy Studio in Athens, GA, where she met her one true love, the dance trapeze.
 After training at Aerial Horizon in San Antonio, TX, in 2016-2017, she is thrilled to have found yet another beloved aerial family at Empyrean Arts.
-Hilary can occasionally be found on fabrics, pole, and metal apparatuses and has a passion for choreography and performance.
-At Empyrean, Hilary teaches beginning bar classes, as well as facilitating creative movement-based classes such as Trapeze Sequencing and Low Dance Bar.
-She believes that everyone is capable of dancing, and her greatest joy is seeing others discover their personal dance and expression.
-You’ll also find her helping to maintain Empyrean’s status of cleanest studio she’s ever seen as part the Work/Trade team.
+Hilary performs regularly on dance trapeze and can occasionally be found on fabrics, pole, and metal apparatuses.
+At Empyrean, Hilary primarily teaches trapeze with a focus on creativity, sequencing, and developing personal movement styles.
+She also teaches beginning silks and lyra from time to time.
+Hilary believes that everyone is capable of dancing, and her greatest joy is seeing others discover their sense of dance and expression.

 Todd Gorham